 Conclusion and challenge

 Now it’s your turn to try it.
-Get out there and get some fall photos bursting with color!
+Get out there, armed with these fall photography tips, and get some stunning fall photos bursting with color!
 Please share your fall photos in the comments below.
 I’d love to see them!